feeryel/repair-management-system/README.md

-# 🛠️ Repair Management System
+# 🛠️ Repair Management System — Frontend

-A modern **Repair Management System** designed to help repair workshops manage their daily operations, from customer requests and device management to repair tracking, planning, invoicing, spare parts, AI integration, and automated customer notifications.
+A modern **Angular frontend** for managing the operations of a repair workshop, including customers, devices, repair requests, repairs, planning, invoices, spare parts, and user management.

-The project combines a complete **Angular frontend**, **Node.js / Express backend**, **MySQL / MariaDB database**, **n8n automation workflows**, and an **AI layer powered by Ollama and MCP**.
+This frontend is part of a complete repair management ecosystem connected to a **Node.js / Express backend**, **MySQL / MariaDB database**, **n8n automation workflows**, and an AI layer through **MCP and Ollama**.

 ---